 A student who meets one of the above criteria can complete the Google Form here.

 In any other circumstances, taking more than five courses requires specific approval by the Dean, prior to registering for the sixth course.

 A student whose qualification for over-electing is uncertain may not register for a sixth course until after the preceding semester's grades have been recorded and the qualification met.

 NO STUDENT MAY TAKE SEVEN COURSES (OF 3 OR MORE CREDITS EACH) IN A SEMESTER.
 THERE ARE NO EXCEPTIONS TO THIS RULE.

 Should you have questions please contact the Undergraduate Dean's office by sending an email to email@example.com.

 Summer sessions: During CUA summer sessions, a student may enroll for a maximum of one credit more than the total weeks in that session.
 (Overlapping sessions are treated as one for purposes of this regulation.)
 Ordinarily, this means a student may take no more than two courses simultaneously, and no more than four courses total in all summer sessions combined.
 Students taking two 3-credit accelerated foreign language courses may not take any additional courses during that 6-week period.

 For summer sessions at other institutions, transfer is limited to two courses per year.
-See the section of Residency Requirements.
+See Residency Requirements.